Braundo/kubernetes-guide/docs/dns.md

 ## Namespaces
 A key point in understanding cluster DNS is knowing that Namespaces are able to partition a cluster's address space.
 Cluster address spaces are typically denoted as `cluster.local` and then have object names prepended to it.
-For instance, the `ham-svc` Service from above exists in the default Namespace and would have an FQDN of `ham-svc.default.svc.local`.
+For instance, the `ham-svc` Service from above exists in the default Namespace and would have an FQDN of `ham-svc.default.svc.cluster.local`.

 Now imagine you wanted to partition the cluster domain further with `perf` and `qa` Namespaces.
 For a `ham-svc` Service in each of those Namespaces, the address would look as follows: